sumerman/clamorous/README.md

 You even able to issue something like:
 `http://localhost:8080/clamorous/subscribe/stream/0`
-But be ready to wait and receive **ALL** objects stored in history and than all newly published objects.
+But be ready to wait and receive **ALL** objects stored in the history and than all newly published objects.
 **Be very careful with this kind of requests!
 Clamorous is not designed for coping with this constantly!**

-With the help of the sequenced IDs you could continue a subscription after reconnect from message next to the last received one.
+With the help of sequenced IDs you could continue a subscription after reconnect from the message next to the last received one.
 As if nothing happened.
 (Actually only if the time passed from disconnection is less than max storage time of the history item.
 Otherwise some messages may be dropped).